franco-Eze/african-bank-performance-analysis/README.md

    - Return on Equity (ROE)
 4. Data Visualization – Built charts to show trends and comparisons
 5. Insights – Extracted key performance patterns across banks

+ 📌 Business Problem

+Banks operate in different economic environments, and their performance varies based on profitability and efficiency.

+This project aims to analyze how selected African banks performed over time and identify key differences in profitability and operational efficiency.

 ⸻

 🎯 Objectives